denoland/vscode_deno/README.md

 - `deno.cache`: Controls the location of the cache (`DENO_DIR`) for the Deno language server.
 This is similar to setting the `DENO_DIR` environment variable on the command line.
-- `deno.cacheOnSave`: Controls if the Deno cache is enabled to cache on save automatically.
-When enabled, the extension will cache the active document and its dependencies using the Deno cache automatically when the user saves it.
+- `deno.cacheOnSave`: Controls if the extension should cache the active document's dependencies on save.
 - `deno.codeLens.implementations`: Enables or disables the display of code lens information for implementations for items in the code. _boolean, default `false`_